The Social Insurance Number (SIN) Code of Practice

 Immigration, Refugees and Citizenship Canada (IRCC) approves temporary residents to work in Canada.
 These residents are neither Canadian citizens nor permanent residents and receive SINs that begin with the number "9."

-A temporary resident is able to work while the decision on their work or study permit renewal is pending.
-They can work even if their permit expires before they receive the decision.
+A temporary resident can work while the decision on their work or study permit renewal is pending.
+They can work even if their permit expires before they receive the decision or if they are waiting for their official permit by mail.
 In these situations, temporary residents can continue working, studying or using their SIN under the same conditions as long as they remain in Canada.
 This is according to paragraph 186(u) and section 189 of the Immigration and Refugee Protection Regulations.

 For more information, visit the IRCC website.
 You may also call the IRCC Call Centre at 1-888-242-2100 or TTY: 1-888-576-8502.